 - (a) If the center gets its water from a private well, water samples from the well shall be tested annually by a laboratory certified under ch.
 ATCP 77 and shall be found bacteriologically safe.
-The laboratory report shall be available to the department upon request. - (b) If the center is licensed to care for infants under 6 months of age, the center shall have nitrate levels in the water tested annually by a laboratory certified under ch.
+The laboratory report shall be available to the department upon request.
+A safe supply of drinking water shall be available to children and staff at all times from a drinking fountain of the angle jet type or by use of a disposable or reusable cup or water bottle.
+Common use of drinkware is prohibited. - (b) If the center is licensed to care for infants under 6 months of age, the center shall have nitrate levels in the water tested annually by a laboratory certified under ch.
 ATCP 77.
 Bottled water shall be used for infants under 6 months of age if the water tests above the maximum allowable levels of nitrates.
+If a center gets its water from a private well, the center shall comply with all of the following: